The-Bug-Bashers/SAAI/backend/README.md

 ## /alerts
 - Purpose: Sending alerts to paramedics wich are in the currently active timetable
-- Caling: `POST /alerts`
+- Calling: `POST /alerts`
   - Body: `{"room":"X","description":"X"}`
-- Receiving: Status (successfull or not) and alertID (to identify the current alert)
+- Receiving: Status (successful or not) and alertID (to identify the current alert)
-- Eample:
+- Example:
   - request: `POST /infoscreen`
     - Body: `{"room":"Bibilothek","description":"Nasenbluten"}`
   - response: